RE: FREEDOM OF INFORMATION ACT 2000 REQUEST

 “…. that national security is paramount and should be considered carefully in any government or commercial decision to release or disseminate information to the public”.

-This guidance continues to state that careful consideration must be given before disclosing ‘precise information which exposes an organisation’s information or process control systems to the threat of an attack’.
+This guidance continues to state that careful consideration must be given before disclosing ‘precise information which exposes an organisation’s information or process control systems to the threat of electronic attack’.

 Some of these exemptions are subject to the public interest test.
 This means that we must consider whether the public interest in releasing the information outweighs the public interest in refusing to disclose.
-We have considered that it is in the interest of the majority of the public to protect systems from harm, in order to support us to ensure public safety.
-We have also decided that the likelihood of damage to our hardware and applications need not be immediate as the impact would, in an emergency situation, be potentially serious.
+We have considered that it is in the interest of the majority of the public to protect our systems from potential harm, in order to support us to ensure public safety.
+We have also decided that the likelihood of damage to our systems need not be immediate as the impact would, in an emergency situation, be potentially serious.

 We also considered whether release of this information is in the public interest in terms of explaining our decisions, ensuring accountability, or providing transparency into our handling of public finances.
 We have concluded that the detail of this information is not necessary to meet the public interest or reassure public concerns.
 As a result, we have decided that the public interest is better served by not disclosing this detailed information.”